Zhou & Eesley Family Foundation

 Expanding Access & Accelerating Leadership

-Panel discussion at Mercury's Mentor Exchange Summit, alongside Raj Madan (CDTO, Arcutis Biotherapeutics) and Monika Hudson (MD & CTO, Barings) — on widening access to senior leadership pathways for underrepresented technology executives, and what the mentor side of that work needs to look like to actually move the numbers.
+Panel on widening access to senior leadership pathways for underrepresented technology executives.
+At Mercury's Mentor Exchange Summit, alongside Raj Madan (CDTO, Arcutis Biotherapeutics) and Monika Hudson (MD & CTO, Barings) — on what the mentor side of that work needs to look like to actually move the numbers.
+Foundation services contract; revenue redeployed into program operations.

 Entrepreneurship, innovation, and experiential learning for faculty from developing economies